 Every home buyer looks forward to the day when they receive the keys to their new home.
-Here’s all you need to know about the property handover process, which is commonly called the delivery of Vacant Possession (VP).
+But before that highly-anticipated day, there are some formalities and industry jargon that you need to be familiar with.

 In simple terms, the delivery of VP means the bare house and any other fittings and furnishings listed in the Sale and Purchase Agreement (SPA) are given to the home buyer upon completion of the home purchase transaction.